fondesa/kpermissions/.github/CONTRIBUTING.md

 of the class/object that is tested and `x` is the name of the class/object or the name of the extensions' file that is tested.

-Avoid to write the annotation `@Test` inlined to the declaration of the function.
+Avoid to write the annotation `@Test` inlined to the function's declaration.

 The only style allowed is lower camel case without underscores or backticks.